Get all the latest data for Maputo

 What are the total closing costs as a percent in Maputo in 2026?

-The typical total closing cost for a foreign buyer in Maputo in 2026 is around 6% of the purchase price, covering all buyer-side taxes, fees, and professional costs.
+The typical total closing cost in Maputo in 2026 is about 6.5% of the purchase price for a standard residential purchase.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Maputo.